CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 !!! note "Checking for availability"
     If you have a piece of scientific software in mind, it is quite probable that we have it installed on Puhti.
-You can search for software using the command `module spider <module-name>`.
+Besides browsing Docs CSC, you can search for software on the command-line using the command `module spider <module name>`.
     Most often the name of the software module is simply the name of the software, and even if your search query does not match the module name exactly, the search is case-insensitive and supports partial matches.

 ### Supercomputer storage